Top Rated Assisted Living Communities by City

 The term independent caregiver is commonly used to describe a home care professional who does not work for an agency.
-According to the IRS, if a privately hired / independent caregiver is paid more than $2,100 per year (in 2019), they are considered to be a household employee, not an independent contractor.
-Therefore, the family hiring the independent caregiver takes on all the responsibilities of being an employer including payroll and taxes.
+According to the IRS, if a privately hired / independent caregiver is paid more than $2,100 per year (in 2019), they are considered a household employee, not an independent contractor.
+Thus, the family hiring the independent caregiver takes on all the responsibilities of being an employer, which includes payroll and taxes.

-The reason for this designation is because when one hires a caregiver, the employer has control over what time they arrive, what they will be doing, what time they leave, and so forth.
-In contrast, if one were an independent contractor, they would have the freedom of choosing what days and hours they work.
+The reason for this designation is because when one hires a caregiver, the employer has control over what time they arrive, their activities, etc. In contrast, an independent contractor has the freedom to choose what days and hours they work.

-Throughout the remainder of this article, we will use the terminology “independent caregiver” to refer to a privately hired caregiver, but as mentioned previously, for tax purposes, the caregiver is considered a household employee.
+Throughout the rest of this article, we will use the terminology “independent caregiver” to refer to a privately hired caregiver.
+But as mentioned before, for tax purposes, the caregiver is considered a household employee.

-Prior to hiring an independent caregiver, it is important to determine the level of care that an elderly loved one requires.
-For instance, take an elderly individual who lives alone and needs companionship, light housecleaning and assistance with errands versus a person with Alzheimer’s who lives with their adult child, requires medication, and needs extensive care five days a week to allow their primary caregiver to work.
+Before hiring an independent caregiver, it is important to determine the level of care that an elderly loved one requires.
+For instance, take an elderly individual who lives alone and needs companionship, light housecleaning and assistance with errands versus a person with Alzheimer’s who lives with their adult child.
+This individual might require medication and need extensive care five days a week to allow their primary caregiver to work.
 These two individuals require very different levels of care and care activities.